gitlabhq/gitlabhq/doc/workflow/repository_mirroring.md

 If you click the:

 - **Detect host keys** button, GitLab will fetch the host keys from the server and display the fingerprints.
-- **Input host keys manually** button, a field is displayed where you can past in host keys.
+- **Input host keys manually** button, a field is displayed where you can paste in host keys.

 When pulling changes from the source repository, GitLab will now check that at least one of the stored host keys matches before connecting.
 This can prevent malicious code from being injected into your mirror, or your password being stolen.